nathans/spigot/README.rst

 in the working directory from which it is invoked.
 If you are running Spigot from a cron job, you'll want to first cd into the directory containing these.

+Starting with version 2.3.0, spigot delegates the storage of credentials to PyPump.
+These are stored by default in ~/.config/PyPump/credentials.json

 How often should I run Spigot?
 ------------------------------